LethemNathan/master_thesis-reheating_furnace_reduced_model/README.md

 ## Important notes

+- Keep the `Functions/` folder in the same project directory as the main MATLAB scripts.
+The setup script adds this folder to the MATLAB path so that the required functions are available during execution.
 - Run the scripts in the **same MATLAB session**.
 Later scripts reuse variables from the setup script and do not create them again.
 - Option B needs `S` and `exchOpts`, which come from